There is no shortage of weird and creepy Singaporean locations perfect for video games.

 For property developers and the rich, the affluent precinct was once the glowing gem of Singapore’s booming property market.
 For the less affluent, well, the sky-high prices and percentage of foreign ownership summarise the festering social divides in the country.
 In other words, Sentosa Cove was previously, a location of disgust to some Singaporeans.

-The above aside, the enclave is without a doubt, the most detached luxury property in Singapore.
-Split from the mainland and literally facing away from the general populace; not too unlike how a feudal lord is separated from his fiefs.
+What’s more, the enclave is still without a doubt, the most detached luxury property in Singapore.
+I mean, it’s not part of the mainland and literally facing away from the general populace.
+Isn’t that like how a feudal lord is separated from his fiefs?

-All these make the estate rather perfect for … a zombie outbreak?
+What I’m saying is, the entire estate feels perfect for … a zombie outbreak.

-I mean, the resort-like location of Sentosa Cove at the far end of Sentosa Island just screams Dead Island, doesn’t it?
+I mean, doesn’t the resort-like location of Sentosa Cove at the far end of Sentosa Island just screams Dead Island?